NidhiKunder/PracticeGit/README.md

 # PracticeGit
-This is my first GitHub repository.
+Create a new GitHub repository.